oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Validation Rules

-Upon receiving a Referenced Token, a Relying Party MUST perform the validation of the Referenced Token - e.g., checking for expected attributes, valid signature, expiration time.
+Upon receiving a Referenced Token, a Relying Party MUST first perform the validation of the Referenced Token - e.g., checking for expected attributes, valid signature, expiration time.
 As this is out of scope of this document, this validation is not be described here, but is expected to be done according to the format of the Referenced Token.

 If this validation was not successful, the Referenced Token MUST be rejected.
 If the validation was successful, the Relying Party MUST perform the following validation for the Status List: